pharriso/osp10_aci/README.md

 ## Installation

-Copy template files into /home/stack/templates
+Copy template files into /home/stack/templates and modify as required.

 Run deployment as per deploy.sh file